rum1887/DineCoin/README.md

 The app provides a win-win situation for both users and restaurants.
 Users can earn rewards for sharing their dining experiences, while restaurants can gain valuable data that can help them improve their menus and customer service.
 The app provides a convenient platform for users to track their dining habits, while also helping them save money on future restaurant visits.

-Overall, this project aims to create a community of food lovers who can share their experiences, discover new restaurants, and earn rewards for doing so.
+We aim to create a community of food lovers who can share their experiences, discover new restaurants, and earn rewards for doing so.
 It is a unique and innovative approach to restaurant loyalty programs and has the potential to revolutionize the way people dine out. "